bvieuble/bvieuble.github.io/_posts/2025-01-11-chinavisit3.md

 process at border control and the few basics to start your trip serenely once arrived.
 For simplicity of exposition, I assume that you are entering China through one of the country's major international airports.
-I imagine the process to be relatively equivalent when crossing the border by boat, train, or car.
+I imagine the process to be relatively similar when crossing the border by boat, train, or car.
 If you missed or forgot about the first two parts of the guide, you can check them out in [Continue the Guide](#continue-the-guide).
 You can also print and review your [TODO list](https://bvieuble.me/blog/2025/chinavisit4) to